ethereum/web3.py/docs/examples.rst

     }

-If no transaction for the given hash can be found, this method will throw :class:`web3.exceptions.TransactionNotFound`.
+If the transaction has not yet been mined then this method will raise a ``TransactionNotFound`` error.

 Working with Contracts